top of page

 Dearne Valley Park

-Dearne Valley Park A Brief History of Dearne Valley Park Dearne Valley Park, located near Wombwell in South Yorkshire, is a modern leisure and countryside park that has transformed part of the historic Dearne Valley into a public green space.
+Dearne Valley Park 3.43mi A Brief History of Dearne Valley Park Dearne Valley Park, located near Wombwell in South Yorkshire, is a modern leisure and countryside park that has transformed part of the historic Dearne Valley into a public green space.
 The valley itself has a long industrial history, shaped by coal mining and railways, which played a key role in South Yorkshire’s development during the 19th and 20th centuries.
-As the coal industry declined, the local authority and comm
+As the coal industry declined, the local authority a

 Michael Palmer